wp-plugins/avchat-3/readme.txt

 * compatible with SEO friendly URL's in WordPress
 * customisable design: the chat looks and feel can be changed to fit with your existing WordPress theme

+★★★Here are the top 5 reasons why webmasters choose this plugin:★★★ ① Increase members engagement
+② Increase time spent on site 4X
+③ Increase premium ad space (below and above the chat) ④ Increase membership revenue
+⑤ Hassle free video chat for your members

 The above features are part of the **Community Lite** plugin which you can download for free from this page.

 > #### The Community PRO plugin